12-Month Wedding Timeline

 The groom and his groomsmen traditionally wear suits or tuxedos that are black or dark colors like navy blue, gray, etc., with a white shirt underneath.
 The ties or bow ties are usually the same colors but can have different color combinations to mix them up.

-If you are unsure of what to wear and don’t want to buy an outfit you won’t wear often, remember that a tuxedo rental is an option!
+If you are unsure what to wear and don’t want to buy an outfit you won’t wear often, remember that a tuxedo rental is an option!

 Book Your Honeymoon